oci-landing-zones/oci-landing-zone-operating-entities/addons/oci-hub-models/hub_a/readme.md

 &nbsp;

 ### Overview
 **Hub A** consist of two OCI Network Firewalls (next-generation managed network firewall and intrusion detection and prevention service).
-One is intended for inbound and the second one for the inter spoke communication, outbound as well as for on-prem traffic inspection.
+One is intended for inbound and the second one for the inter spoke communication, outbound as well as for on-prem traffic control and inspection.

 <img src="images/hub_a_design.png" width="250" height="value">